cs4241-20a/a1-gettingstarted/README.md

 ### Design Achievements
 - **Create a color palette using [color.adobe.com]**: I created a color Palette on the site and used all five colors in my site.
     - The color palette picture (palette.jpg) is embedded in the site using the img tag
+    - added the palette.jpg file to the server so that it would be used by the site
-    - The color wheel image can be found in the repo (colorwheel.jpg)
+    - A screenshot of the colorwheel can be found in the repo as well (colorwheel.jpg)

-- **Use a font from [Goolge Fonts]**: I used the Montserrat font for my li text elements
+- **Use a font from [Goolge Fonts]**: I used the Montserrat font for my ui and p text elements